awez/amirrajan.github.com/a-dark-room/index.md

 **Aug 2, 2013: Had to Take Another Break**

-Again.
-Had to take a break from the Dusty Path.
+Development on A Dark Room started to slow down a bit (I hit a bit of a low point in motivation).
 Combat was working at a cursory level... mostly just animations.
 The battle sequence was pretty much a real time game with a timer running at 10 frames per second.
-I'm making a real time game using Cocoa controls as opposed to sprites and a canvas... kind of felt weird about that.
+I was making a real time game using Cocoa controls as opposed to sprites and a canvas... kind of felt weird about that.
 But it worked.

-**Aug 7, 2013: Still Trying to Push Through**

 5 days on and off to work through the loot screen (the screen that came up after you won a battle).
 Pixel pushing labels and buttons.
 At this point I dread any kind of UI work in iOS.

 **Aug 13, 2013: Another Realization That I Was Becoming a Better Developer**

 I was scheduled to speak at Austin Code Camp.
 I was going to do a presentation on an array of front end JavaScript frameworks.
 I spent the next few days working on the presentation and spent some time preparing a lighting talk about how you could use VIM for C# development.
 I also helped one of my friends (Chris Holt), prepare for his presentation on F#.
 Here I am, 4 months into my "sabbatical".
-I'm proficient with C#/F#, JavaScript, Objective C, Ruby, VIM, Visual Studio, and XCode.
+Every day, gaining proficientcy with C#/F#, JavaScript, Objective C, Ruby, VIM, Visual Studio, and XCode.

 **Aug 25, 2013: Taking a Break to Scratch a NodeJS Itch**

 I've spent the last 8 days on the Dusty Path.
-Adding the Iron Mine, Coal Mine, Sulfur Mine, working through road creation, and working through unlocking workshop items.
-Needed another break.
+Adding the Iron Mine, Coal Mine, Sulfur Mine, working through road creation, and working through unlocking Workshop items.
+I Needed another break.
 I spent the next week working on a Twitter mashup written in NodeJS (github.com/amirrjan/sortis).

+**Sep 18, 2013: My First "Not .Net" Presentation**

+I did my very first presentation on NodeJS.
+It was a quasi workshop that went through a number of NodeJS applications I've built.
+I helped developers build and deploy their first NodeJS applications to Nodejitsu and Heroku.
+It was lots of fun :-)

 **Sep 19, 2013: .Net OSS is DOA**